 Show Me the Money, United States!

-As an American, I can walk into any grocery store, gas station, and convenience store to have my pick at some kind of lottery.
+As an American, I can walk into any grocery store, gas station, and convenience store to have my pick at some lottery.
 Only a few months ago did I walk into my local Wawa (a convenience store chain that is popular mainly in the northeast of the country) to find a vending machine that dispenses lottery scratch offs.
-I started to wonder if there was really that much of a demand for lottery tickets that they felt the need to put them in vending machines.
+I started to wonder if there was that much of a demand for lottery tickets that they felt the need to put them in vending machines.
 Therefore, I began doing a little research as to which state is the most “lottery centric” among the union.
 The results were interesting and if you are ever in the states and the lottery is important to you, maybe this information will help you decide where you want to visit.

 If you are a big PowerBall player, I certainly hope you live in Pennsylvania or Indiana!
 According to the Multi-State Lottery Association, these two states are the luckiest states to play the game; Pennsylvania has claimed the jackpot 16 times whereas Indiana has claimed it 11.
 My home state of New Jersey (and seven others) has only claimed the prize three times since 2003.